 Also, keep in mind that mentors can learn from mentees.
 You will need to communicate with your mentee about what you would like to learn.
-Review their profile and identify a topic that you would like their input on or a skill you would like to develop during the four months.
+Review their profile and identify a topic that you would like their input on or a skill you would like to develop.

-In the Together mentoring pilot, participants may define how often they meet.
-We suggest twice monthly for four months but this is not required.
+In the Together mentoring programme, participants may define how often they meet.
+We suggest that pairs meet at least every three weeks.
 Meeting lengths are flexible.
 Your mentee will be responsible for scheduling and leading each session, but we recommend that in the beginning you decide on a time that usually works for both.
 Having sessions booked in advance in your calendar will help you prioritize them.

 Finally, mentoring programmes can contribute to civility and "good citizenship" in an organization.
 In other words, in places where mentoring programmes are successful, staff tend to treat each other well, staff engagement is high and staff focus more on their development goals.
-We hope the Together pilot (and future programmes) will have the same effect in the United Nations.
+We hope the Together Programme will have the same effect in the United Nations.